 Thank you for contacting me about UK spending on foreign aid, otherwise known as Official Development Assistance (ODA).

 This country has been and always will be open and outward-looking, leading in solving the world's toughest problems and striving to be a force for good in the world.
-Whether it’s stepping up to support desperate Syrians and Yemenis in conflict zones, leading the way in eradicating Ebola and malaria, or supporting millions of children to gain a decent education, I am proud that UK aid is keeping the UK safe while helping the world’s poorest stand on their own two feet.
-I have been assured that the UK will continue to protect the world's poorest.
+Whether it is stepping up to support desperate Syrians and Yemenis in conflict zones, leading the fight against Ebola and Malaria, or supporting millions of children to gain a decent education.

-I am told that the UK will return to 0.7 per cent when the fiscal situation allows and will be following this closely.
+I have been assured that the UK will return to 0.7 per cent as soon as the fiscal situation allows.

 Thank you again for taking the time to contact me.